ooni/ooni.org/content/support/glossary.md

 ### Endpoint

-Combination of an IP address , a port  and a protocol name that uniquely identifies a client or server in the internet.
+Combination of an IP address, a port and a protocol name that uniquely identifies a client or server on the internet.
 For example, the `1.1.1.1` address on port `443` using the `tcp` protocol identifies an endpoint used by Cloudflare [DNS over HTTPS](#dns-over-https) services.